 - 4th – 13

 - 10th – 6

 - 15th – 1

-Day-of race results are posted near registration as they are calculated, and ultimately submitted to USA Cycling at the end of the day.
-Once submitted they can be tracked via crossresults.com.
+Day-of race results are posted as they are calculated, and posted after each race near registration.
+At the end of the day they are ultimately submitted to USAC and can subsequently be tracked via CrossResults.

 More information regarding scoring can be found in the 2021 Wisconsin Cyclocross Racers’ Guidelines (PDF).